gotgit/gotgit/en.rst

 The first type of the time machine is `git cherry-pick` :

-* After scene 1, the history is like:
+* After scene 1, the history looks like:

   .. figure:: images/en/fig-12-05-git-rebase-graph.png
      :scale: 80

      Fig 12-5

-* After scene 2, the history is like:
+* After scene 2, the history looks like:

   .. figure:: images/en/fig-12-06-git-rebase-graph-gitk.png
      :scale: 90